lpwzhpz/hello-world/README.md

 # hello-world
-the new start to recognized the world
+it is a new start to recognized the world!
+I really hope learning linux, python, raspberry Pi, C and arduino well!